srvk/DiViMe/docs/source/install.md

 ## Common installation errors and fixes

-- For noisemesSad, and diartkDiar, you may get an error "failed the test because a dependency was missing.
+- For noisemesSad, and diartk, you may get an error "failed the test because a dependency was missing.
 Please re-read the README for DiViMe installation, Step number 4 (HTK installation)."
 This means that your HTK installation was not successful.
 Please re-download the

 If something  else fails, please open an issue [here](https://github.com/srvk/DiViMe/issues).
 Please paste the complete output there, so we can better provide you with a solution.